daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 text

+### Develop a Python script for validation

+text

+### Validate the BGP neighbors

+text

+### Closing words

 Thanks to Kirk Byers [IOS-XE and NETCONF Candidate Configuration Testing, Part1](https://pynet.twb-tech.com/blog/netconf/iosxe-candidate-cfg1.html){:target="_blank"} blog post, especially the section for *Grabbing the XML Configuration* was very helpful to get an idea to convert the XML reply data.

+{: style="text-align: justify" }
+I hope it was again easy to follow and to replicate on your own setup.
+Here are the links to the previous blog post [NETCONF XML Payload with YANG models](https://blog.kuhlcloud.de/automation/python/2024/02/22/netconf-xml.html){:target="_blank"} and the GitHub repository [netconf-example](https://github.com/daniel1820815/netconf-example){:target="_blank"} with all files again.
+Please let me know using Github issues if you faced into any issues with the setup or if you found any errors.

+{: style="text-align: justify" }
+Thank you for reading this blog post and following along until the end.
+Please leave a feedback in the comments!